Kuala LumpurPenang

 Transfer:Airport to George Town: 30-40 min by Grab (RM 35-50)

-Tip: Book early for best prices.
+Tip: Book early for lower prices.
 AirAsia from KLIA2 is usually cheapest.
 Factor in airport transfer time.

 🚌